Deathstroke77e/DL_Minor1/README.md

+Model was trained on google colab and due to low GPU limits , only CPU was used.
 # Question 1
 CIFAR-10 Dataset\
 The CIFAR-10 dataset consists of 60000 32x32 colour images in 10 classes, with 6000 images per class.
 There are 50000 training images and 10000 test images\